fyne-io/fyne-io.github.io/community.md

-Incremental development or changes that have been agreed upon can be worked on by any developer, however the addition of new features can lead to unsupported functionality.
+Incremental development or changes that have been agreed upon can be worked on by any developer, however the addition of new features can lead to unsupported functionality and so should be considered more carefully.
-Therefore significant new features should not be added until there are at least 2 contributors prepared to support the ongoing development.
+Therefore significant new features should not be added unless there are at least 2 contributors (assuming at least 3 active contributors) prepared to support the ongoing development of that feature.

 </div>
 </div>